You’ve got several options for posting photos.

 - Paste in a specific URL where a photo is located to add the photo to your post.

 You can choose up to 10 images.
 Then just drag them around to create the layout you want.
 If you’ve already added photos, you can add more by clicking the camera icon below them that says “Add another.”

 Here’s a tip: If you hold down the alt/option key, the camera icon turns into a globe and you can add more photos from the web via URL instead of uploading from your computer.

 And a privacy tip: When an image that contains EXIF data is uploaded and posted as a photo, your Dashboard will automatically display that image’s EXIF data.
 If you don’t want your images’ EXIF data to be shown, see if your camera lets you disable EXIF data.

 You can also remove EXIF data from your images before you upload them to Tumblr.
 Learn more about this here.

-On mobile: In the mobile apps, you can post photos in a couple of ways.
+In the mobile apps, you can post photos in a couple of ways.
 You can:

 If you're having issues uploading photos, check out our Image troubleshooting article.